-Here are 5 productivity hacks that will help you deal with procrastination and keep up with your nomadic lifestyle.
+So here are 5 of them that will help you deal with procrastination and keep up with your nomadic lifestyle.

 1. Organize everything

 Once you make a schedule of your tasks for a given period of time, it will be easier to visualize what needs to be done.
-You can use different project management or time management tools such as Trello, Jira, or Asana.
+You can use different project management or time management tools, websites or apps such as Trello, Jira, or Asana.

 Choose a technique that better fits your style.
 Kanban board will show the task stages and processes in cards, so you get to move them around and track their progress and completion.